SkyflowFoundry/connections_config/README.md

 - Observing the request and the tokenized values landing in the configured PipeDream endpoint.
 - Checking that the vault is populated with the payload of the request.

-## 4. Automate Connection updates via GitHub Actions
+## 4. Automate Connection updates with GitHub Actions

-(TODO)
+To automate the process of updating the connection with new configuration values, you can set up a workflow to update the configuration whenever [`config_payload.json`](/config_payload.json) is modified.

-...via GitHub Actions.
-You can set up a workflow to trigger it whenever {TODO: JSON file} is modified with new values.
+1.